Thomas J. Mortati

 The fact that MHM has such a dedication to the community it serves, and that’s the greater capital region and beyond, and we do things.
 You know, last fall, I was doing an event up in Potsdam, New York.
 It certainly, for me, gives me great pride in the place that I work, the name of the firm.
 You know, when I go into court or anywhere, or tell people in the general public and I meet people haven’t seen me in a while or just people I’m meeting for the first time, and they ask me, “Well, Where do you work?”
 And I tell them Martin, Harding & Mazzotti.
 And I say that with great pride because of the things we do, not just the litigation work that we do.

 Admitted in New York and Connecticut

 Tom is admitted to practice in New York and Connecticut as well as the United States District Courts for the Northern, Southern, Eastern and Western Districts of New York, the District of Connecticut, as well as at the United States Court of Appeals for the Second and Eighth Circuits and at the United States Supreme Court.
-He is a past President of the Capital District Trial Lawyers Association and has lectured for the New York State Bar Association and CDTLA among others over the years.
-He has been rated AV by his peers through Martindale Hubbell since 2002 and also named in Super Lawyers for medical malpractice several years in a row.
+He is a past President of the Capital District Trial Lawyers Association and has lectured for the New York State Bar Association, New York State Trial Lawyers Association and Capital District Trial Lawyers Association among others over the years.
+He achieved the top Martindale Hubbell rating of AV from his peers since 2002 and was also named in Super Lawyers for medical malpractice several years in a row.
 Tom is also a member of the NYS Academy of Trial Lawyers and he was also inducted into the National Trial Lawyers Civil Plaintiff top 100 in 2019.